zephyrproject-rtos/zephyr/doc/guides/porting/board_porting.rst

   96board), configure pins to fit this connector.

-- Configure components that enable the use of these pins, such as configuring and SPI instance for Arduino SPI.
+- Configure components that enable the use of these pins, such as configuring an SPI instance for Arduino SPI.

 - Configure an output for the console.